Andgar Piggeries, South Australia

 In June 2025, citizen investigators uncovered a nightmare at a South Australian piggery, where pigs were left to suffer and rot while others drowned in their own waste.
 That wasn't the end of the story.

 In August, investigators visited the other piggeries owned by Andgar, to document conditions and ensure it could no longer hide its operations behind closed doors.
+Then, in September, hundreds of pigs were burnt alive in a fire at Dublin piggery.

 More Information